 You might also be interested in our Jam recipes, and Apple recipes.
 Be inspired by our Mid Autumn recipes.

 Continue reading “Crabapple and Pomegranate Jelly with Rosebuds”

 What to do with Cumquats?
 Make marmalade, of course.

 Aaah, Cumquats.
 Those little orange balls of sour citrusness.
-Cute, but inedible.
-That is, except if you make Brandied Cumquats, Cumquats in Gin, Cumquats Pickle, Cumquat Olive Oil or Cumquat Marmalade, or use Cumquats in salads.
+Cute, almost inedible.
+That is, except if you make Brandied Cumquats, Cumquats in Gin, Cumquats Pickle, Cumquat Olive Oil, Cumquat Marmalade, or use Cumquats in salads.

 Sometimes these little orange balls are spelled Kumquats.